dtom90/sonny-simple/README.md

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).

-1 Copy the credentials from your `conversation-service` service in Bluemix to a `.env` file in the root.
+1 Copy the credentials from your `conversation-service` service in Bluemix to a file named `.env` in the root. (you can copy the file `.env.example` to `.env` and enter the appropriate variables)
+  - In order to get weather data, you must register for a Weather Underground API key at https://www.wunderground.com/weather/api/
+  - Then you can paste that key into `WEATHER_UNDERGROUND_API_KEY=<your Weather Underground API key>` in your `.env` file

 2 Use the Conversation tooling app to [import a workspace](#workspace) and add the workspace ID environment variable to the `.env` file.
 For details about obtaining the workspace ID, see Step 5 in the workspace section.